 Upon completion of this course, the student will be able to perform urinalysis, utilize basic microscopic techniques and perform waived and moderate complexity lab tests commonly utilized in the clinical setting.
 OSHA guidelines, along with standard precautions, are emphasized.
-In addition, students will demonstrate proper collection and handling of specimens and documentation of patient encounter.
-Prerequisites: MAP155 preparation for their certification exam.
+In addition, students preparation for their certification exam.